-Arrange for a free initial consultation to get the information you need by contacting the Law Office of Ryan D. Baughman, LLC online or at (505) 675-0732.
+Arrange for a consultation to get the information you need by contacting the Law Office of Ryan D. Baughman, LLC online or at (505) 675-0732.

 Various types of Powers of Attorney are available in New Mexico, such as limited, durable, and general.
 These documents give your designated person the authority to act on your behalf in regards to your finances or your healthcare in comprehensive or limited ways.